jerwil/MAX7219_Hello_World/README.md

-# MAX7219 LCD driver board
+# MAX7219 7 segment LED driver board

 A board to make using a MAX7219 & 7 segment display with Arduino projects easy and cheap!